 For help choosing the right business structure for your small business, read our guide on Business Structure.

 The primary reason to start an LLC is to protect your personal assets.
 In other words, if the LLC goes into debt or gets sued, the owner is not at risk of losing their personal assets.

 Unlike a sole proprietorship, an LLC is a separate entity from its owner.
 The most common reason sole proprietors should convert to LLCs is that LLCs provide liability protection and maintain relatively low costs.

 A sole proprietorship is suitable for micro businesses, consultants, craftsmen, handymen, etc. Still, when you grow, you will need a different business structure to facilitate business growth.

 For more details, please see our LLC vs Sole Proprietorship guide.

 Depending on your state, the cost of forming an LLC may vary.
 A minimum of $50 to $500 is required to form an LLC and $100 annually to maintain the LLC.

 If there is one member in an LLC, the LLC is taxed as a sole proprietorship, while if there are multiple members, the LLC is taxed as a partnership.
-However, LLC owners can elect to have their LLC taxed as a C corporation or S corporation.
+However, LLC owners can select to have their LLC taxed as a C corporation or S corporation.
 This requires filing an election with the IRS.